 Leader-coaching is the focus of the upcoming, one-day workshop, “Coaching for High Performance” hosted live virtually from 8 a.m. to 3 p.m. on April 15, 2021.
 In this program, participants learn:

 - Assessing an Individual’s Readiness for Coaching

 We usually think about “managing” people rather than coaching them.
 Coaching requires a different mindset and a different heart-set.
 The focus is less on getting tasks accomplished and more on setting people on their best path toward success and fulfillment.

-Join us on Jan.
-10 for “Coaching for High Performance,” and discover proven techniques to help your team realize its ambitions.
-Registrations will be accepted up to Jan.
-9.
+Join us on April 15 for “Coaching for High Performance,” and discover proven techniques to help your team realize its ambitions.

-This workshop can count toward the new KU Professional Leadership Certificate.
+This workshop can count toward the KU Professional Leadership Certificate.

 About the Author

 Lee C. Stuart, D.B.A., is the leadership instructor at the KU Edwards Campus.
 He develops and delivers training on a variety of leadership, management and communications topics for working professionals.
 He combines years of experience as an executive in the for-profit and nonprofit sectors with the latest in scholarly thought on leadership.